MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Get-PnPUnifiedGroup.md

 # Get-PnPUnifiedGroup

 ## SYNOPSIS
-Gets one Office 365 Group (aka Unified Group) or a list of Office 365 Groups
+Gets one Office 365 Group (aka Unified Group) or a list of Office 365 Groups.
+You must first connect using Connect-PnPOnline -Graph, Connect-PnPOnline -Scopes or Connect-PnPOnline -AppId -AppSecret -AADDomain

 ## SYNTAX